 (Source: Thomson Reuters Eikon)

-An investigation into the drug maker also found that it has supplied an ineffective diphtheria-pertussis-tetanus (DPT) vaccine, which was given to children and infants as young as three months of age.
-The company has already sold more than 250,000 doses of DPT.
+Last week, Changchun Changsheng was ordered to stop production and recall a rabies vaccine, which the regulators found to be defective.
+An investigation into the drug maker’s records found that it has faked documents on the effectiveness of a diphtheria-pertussis-tetanus (DPT) vaccine, which was given to children and infants as young as three months of age.
+The company has already sold more than 250,000 doses of the drug.

 Beijing officials also voiced their concern.
 Premier Keqiang Li declared in a statement Sunday that the case “violated a moral bottom line.”
 Li said that investigation into the incident has been launched and that offenders will be punished.